 You can also appoint more than one executor, up to a maximum of four executors.
 You can appoint your executors to act jointly or severally – this means they can make their decisions alone, or they must make decisions by agreement.
 If you believe it is likely that your Will may be complicated – such as the potential for someone to challenge the Will, because you have excluded someone from the Will, or if you have children from a previous relationship – it may be wise to consider engaging a professional executor, rather than a friend or family member.
 Our estate lawyers are give you advice about appointing an executor as well as all other matters regarding executors and probate.

-If you establish a trust as part of your Will, you will need to consider appointing a trustee to manage and administer the trust.
-Usually, the trustee and the executor are the same person.
-Trusts can be created in several ways in your Will.
-Most commonly, a trust is created when you leave assets to a person under the age of 18.
-Sometimes, you can choose to establish a testamentary trust as part of your will.
-The trustee will be responsible for these trusts.
+If you decide to create a trust within your Will, you’ll need to think about appointing a trustee to oversee it.
+Typically, the trustee and executor are the same person.
+Trusts can be established in various ways in your Will, often occurring when assets are designated for someone under 18 years old.
+At times, you may choose to establish a testamentary trust within your Will.
+The trustee assumes responsibility for these trusts.

-After the executor has dealt with the preliminary matters (such as your funeral, paying out debts of the estate, and notifying people and companies of your death), the executor either starts acting as trustee, or the trustee takes over.
-The trustee will hold the assets of your estate in trust (i.e. on behalf of your beneficiaries) until it is time to distribute or transfer those assets.
+Once the executor has addressed initial matters such as your funeral, settling estate debts, and informing relevant parties of your passing, they will either continue as the trustee, or the trustee will take on this role.
+The trustee will hold your estate’s assets in trust, managing them on behalf of your beneficiaries until it’s time to distribute or transfer those assets.

 WHO SHOULD I APPOINT AS MY TRUSTEE?